 The proposed bill would amend current statutes related to workers' compensation in Arizona by updating the definitions and requirements for the Industrial Commission of Arizona (ICA).
-Specifically, it would expand the definition of "interested party" to include third-party administrators and authorized representatives, and it would modify the definition of "serve" to encompass electronic transmission methods that ensure effective notice unless the receiving party opts out.
-Additionally, the bill mandates that the ICA establish a schedule of fees for healthcare, dental care, and supplies for injured employees, while exempting contracts necessary for developing dental care fee schedules from the State Procurement Code.
-The ICA would also be required to publish this fee schedule on its website, without the obligation to include it in the Arizona Administrative Register.
+Specifically, it would expand the definition of "interested party" to include third-party administrators and authorized representatives in cases where the employee is deceased.
+Additionally, the bill would modify the definition of "serve" or "service" to encompass electronic transmission methods that ensure effective notice, unless the receiving party opts out.
+The ICA would also be required to establish a schedule of fees for healthcare, dental care, and supplies for injured employees, and it would be exempt from certain procurement requirements for developing this schedule.

 Statutes affected: Introduced Version: 23-901, 23-908, 23-1045, 41-1715, 23-1041, 35-192.01, 26-314, 17-214, 23-901.01, 23-901.09, 23-1105, 32-1963.01, 12-2235, 23-1070